TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 Communications

 **E-Insure Services** restricts its communications to those users who have established accounts on the **EINSURANCE.com** website.
-These communications fall into two general categories:

-*   Administrative communications
-*   Targeted announcements

 Administrative communications are generally one-of-a-kind in nature, and involve specific issues regarding the user's account.
 Examples of such communication are registration confirmations and confirmations of e-mail address change.
-Users may opt to receive e-mailed communications of new content or products of interest to the user.
-Such targeted announcements are strictly limited to users who have opted to receive them.
-For example, such communications might announce the publication of a new _E-Insure Journal_ article or the release of a new insurance product in the user's geographical region.
-Users who have received such announcements and wish to opt out of them in the future may do so by completing one of the following tasks:

-*   Use the Instant Unsubscribe tool or change e-mail settings on your User Profile and Account Registration page
-*   Reply to such e-mail with the word "unsubscribe" in the subject line
-*   Send Customer Service request with the word "unsubscribe" in the subject line

-Unsubscribing from communications with E-Insure does not guarantee that you will no longer receive email from our affiliates or 3rd party partners.
-We cannot control the policies of our affiliates or 3rd party partners, nor can we guarantee or represent their compliance with the CAN-SPAM Act or any other state or Federal law.

 **Social Media Features and Widgets**